 How This Affects Keyword Research: Make sure you are choosing topics you can write about well.
 Leverage your subject matter experts and internal resources to create compelling content that will resonate with your searchers online.
 Take a look at the existing pages that are ranking on the first page of Google and figure out how you can create something that is more helpful, more trustworthy, or more user-friendly.

-Longer Meta Descriptions
+Return to Shorter Meta Descriptions

 What You Can Do: Check the SERPs for your targeted keywords and look at the average length of the meta descriptions on the first page.
 If your ranked web pages seem to have a meta description that is a noticeably different size than the rest of the results, spend some time updating your pages to more closely reflect the other pages on that SERP.